Singer, actor, ‘The Gambler’: Kenny Rogers dies at 81

 At the age of 61, Rogers had a brief comeback on the country charts in 2000 with a hit song “Buy Me A Rose,” thanks to his other favorite medium, television.
 Producers of the series “Touched By An Angel” wanted him to appear in an episode, and one of his managers suggested the episode be based on his latest single.
 That cross-promotional event earned him his first No. 1 country song in 13 years.

-Rogers’ family is planning a private service “out of concern for the national COVID-19 emergency,” a statement posted early Saturday read.
+Rogers is survived by his wife, Wanda, and his sons Justin, Jordan, Chris and Kenny Jr., as well as two brothers, a sister and grandchildren, nieces and nephews, his representative said.
+The family is planning a private service “out of concern for the national COVID-19 emergency,” a statement posted early Saturday read.
 A public memorial will be held at a later date.

 Associated Press journalist Mallika Sen contributed from Los Angeles.